01mf02/jq-lang-spec/spec.typ

 = Update Semantics <updates>

+In this section, we will discuss how to evaluate updates $f update g$.
+First, we will show how the original jq implementation executes such updates, and show which problems this approach entails.
+Then, we will give alternative semantics for updates that avoids these problems, while enabling faster performance by forgoing the construction of temporary path data.

+== jq updates via paths <jq-updates>

 jq's update mechanism works with _paths_.
 A path is a sequence of indices $i_j$ that can be written as $.[i_1]...[i_n]$.
 It refers to a value that can be retrieved by the filter "$.[i_1] | ... | .[i_n]$".